 At A.C.T.
 Dust Collectors, we’re able to supply explosion isolation valves for any size dust collection system.
 The size of the valve is dependent on the size of your ductwork.
 They can be installed in existing ductwork systems, but — ideally — they’re included in the initial design.

-Dust Collector Safety Tip #3: Clean Filters Result in a Safer, Cleaner Environment
+3. Clean Dust Collector Filters Result in a Safer, Cleaner Environment

 In order to maintain a clean and safe work environment, your dust collector should include a filter cleaning system.
 A reverse pulse (often called a pulse jet or reverse jet) filter cleaning system works via a simple action that has significant results.
 How do pulse clean systems work?
 Here is a simple explanation: